kevinyswong/kevinyswong.github.io/index.md

   irrational impulse, which does not have its sufficient ground or reason in the external world.
   </blockquote>
-  All is well and good in jubilation and exultation!
-Gather the crowds to witness this spectacle!
-What does this Schopenhauer offer as a solution to these dazzling predicaments of ours?
-He suggests a firm and resolute denial: for all the pessimism implied in the phrase "denial of the will-to-live", Schopenhauer's intention in doing so was commendable: to return to unity, to renounce individual striving, that through self-denial, one deplores one's
+  What is Schopenhauer's solution to this desire?
+For all the pessimism implied in the phrase "denial of the will-to-live", Schopenhauer's intention in doing so was commendable: to return to unity, to renounce individual striving, that through self-denial, one deplores one's egotism:
-  egotism:
   <blockquote>
   Man attains to the state of voluntary renunciation, resignation, true composure, and complete will-lessness . . .
 We would like to deprive desires of their